ManInAGarden/XOR2010/README.md

 XOR 2010
 ========

-Game of XOR my Version.
+Game of XOR - my version.

-* copy the original game XOR from the 80s as exactly as possible
+* copy of the original game XOR from the 80s as exactly as possible